Understanding What Paper Can And Can't Be Recycled

 Q: Can you recycle toilet paper rolls in the UK?

-A: Yes, toilet paper rolls, which are typically made of cardboard, can be recycled in the UK.
-Just make sure they are empty and free from any residual toilet paper before placing them in your recycling bin.
+A: Yes, toilet paper rolls, which are made of cardboard, can be recycled in the UK.
+Ensure they are empty and free from any residual toilet paper before placing them in your recycling bin.

 Q: Can I put window envelopes in paper recycling?

-A: Most recycling programs accept window envelopes for recycling.
-However, it’s best to check with your local recycling centre or municipal recycling program to confirm their guidelines on window envelopes.
-Some programs may ask you to remove the plastic window before recycling the envelope.
+A: Most recycling programs accept window envelopes.
+However, guidelines may vary, so check with your local recycling centre.
+Some facilities may require you to remove the plastic window before recycling the envelope.

 Back to blog